Water pollution influencing contamination of Vibrio bacteria in the coastal aquaculture area of Chanthaburi and Trat Provinces

 Liu CH, Yeh ST, Cheng SY, Chen JC.
 The immune response of the white shrimp Litopenaeus vannamei and its susceptibility to Vibrio infection in relation with the moult cycle.
 Fish Shellfish Immun.
 2004;16(2):151-61.

 Chen YP.
 Reduction and management of Vibrio vulnificus in gulf coast oyster (Crassostrea Virginica) [dissertation].
-School of Nutrition and Food Sciences: Louisiana State University; 1996.
+LA: Louisiana State University; 1996.